Turkish Gulet and Blue Cruise Charter

 What is a Gulet? | About Turkish Blue Cruises | Places to See, Things to do | Itineraries | Our Turkish Gulets

-What is a Gulet?
+What is a Gulet Charter?

-Gulets are hand built by craftsmen from local pine and mulberry on the Turkish Mediterranean coast, and from local oak and chestnut on the Black Sea.
-Their superstructures are usually of teak, iroko or mahogany.
-These boats are equipped with motors as well as fully functional ketch, schooner, guletta or gaff riggings.
-Gulets generally offer large expanses of deck space perfect for lounging or sunning, large salons and dining areas, and several cabins with individual bathrooms.
-The most luxurious offer air conditioning and all of the water toys you'd like.
+Gulets are hand-built by craftsmen from local pine and mulberry on the Turkish Mediterranean coast, and from local oak and chestnut on the Black Sea.
+Their superstructures are usually of teak, iroko, or mahogany.
+These boats are equipped with motors as well as a fully functional ketch, schooner, guletta or gaff riggings.

 The number of passengers on a boat depends on the yacht’s size and design.
 All the gulets offer their guests separate accommodation, services and entertainment.
 The friendly crew have their own quarters and will give your party as much privacy or service as you desire.
 Most boats have air-conditioning in the cabins, cooling them comfortably for an afternoon siesta and for the night.
 The system is generally turned off when the crew retires to reduce noise, especially in the harbors.

 Lounges are big enough to seat all guests, should they prefer to dine or relax below deck.
-On-deck, accommodation is generous, with sunloungers and mattresses for guests to enjoy the Mediterranean sun.
+On-deck, accommodation is generous, with sun loungers and mattresses for guests to enjoy the Mediterranean sun.
 Aft-deck and mid-deck lounges, with sun awnings, offer cooler alternative areas in which to relax.

-About Blue Cruises in Turkey
+About Blue Cruise Gulet Charters in Turkey

-Fifty years ago a group of Turkish artists - two writers, a poet and a painter - made the first so-called ‘Blue Cruise’ on a small fishing boat, known as a gulet.
+In the 1960s a group of Turkish artists - two writers, a poet, and a painter - made the first so-called ‘Blue Cruise’ on a small fishing boat, known as a gulet.
 They explored the idyllic coast and crystal clear waters of the Turkish Mediterranean.
 Since then the Blue Cruise has become a uniquely Turkish way of enjoying coastal sailing.
 The first Blue Cruise gulet had bunk beds and a toilet fitted in its hold, (where fish used to be stored), and a fresh water tank on deck.

 Since then, the singular design of gulets has undergone a face-lift as comfort-conscious guests seek bigger and better accommodation.
-Today, Turkey’s indigenous sea-going vessels blend practicality and tradition in a relaxed style.
+Today, Turkey’s indigenous sea-going vessels blend practicality. luxury and tradition in a relaxed style.

-Places to Go, Things to Do
+Places to Go, Things to Do - Key Blue Cruise Destinations

 GOCEK